Out of the Storm (1920 film)

-Out of the Storm is a lost 1920 American silent drama film directed by William Parke, and starring Barbara Castleton, John Bowers, and Sidney Ainsworth.
+Out of the Storm is a 1920 American silent drama film directed by William Parke, and starring Barbara Castleton, John Bowers, and Sidney Ainsworth.
 It is an adaptation of Gertrude Atherton's 1910 novel Tower of Ivory.

 Plot

 As described in a film magazine, Margaret Hill (Castleton), a singer in a disreputable cafe, attracts the attention of Al Levering (Ainsworth), and he offers to have her voice cultivated.
-At the end of several years Levering is arrested for embezzlement, and confesses that he stole to give Margaret her chance.
+At the end of several years, Levering is arrested for embezzlement, and confesses that he stole to give Margaret her chance.
 While he is serving his sentence Margaret finishes her musical education and tours England, where she meets John Ordham (Bowers), who saved her from drowning in a shipwreck while en route to Europe.
 Levering escapes from jail and goes to London to claim his protege.
 To protect Ordham from the wrath of Levering, she tells the Englishman that Levering is her husband.
 Police pick up the trail of the ex-convict and while he is trying to make his escape he is killed.
 This leaves nothing in the way of the love between Margaret and Ordham.